Beware. School’s out.

 And, if you’re driving, you are largely responsible for their safety.
 A child doesn’t have a chance against a 3,000-pound (or heavier) vehicle in the street, a parking lot or your driveway.

-“Everyone should expect more foot and bike traffic in neighborhoods and residential areas as school-age children look to take advantage of the warm weather, longer daylight hours, and not having to prepare for school the following morning,” suggests AAA, which has offered the following advice:
+“Everyone should expect more foot and bike traffic in neighborhoods and residential areas as school-age children look to take advantage of the warm weather, longer daylight hours, and not having to prepare for school the following morning,” says AAA.

 - Drive with your headlights on, even during the day, so that children can see you.